 The estimated useful life and amortization method are reviewed annually, with the effect of any change in estimate being accounted for on a prospective basis.
-These assets are subject to impairment testing as described below in Note 3(x).

 (ix) Goodwill

 Goodwill represents the excess of the acquisition cost in a business combination over the fair value of the Company's share of the identifiable net assets acquired.
 Goodwill is carried at cost less accumulated impairment losses.